-Nigel stayed in his birthplace of Swansea to attend Dynevor School and then University College, where he received a BA (Hons) in Politics.
-He owned a convenience store in Swansea, which his grandfather set up in the 1930s.
-The Evans family continued to run the store until 2012.
+Nigel remained in his birthplace of Swansea during his early years, attending Dynevor School before studying at the University College of Swansea, where he gained a BA (Hons) in Politics.
+During this time Nigel remained involved in the running of his family's convenience store in Swansea, set up by his grandfather in the 1930s and managed by the Evans family until 2012.

-Nigel lost that year – but won the seat back in 1992 with a majority of 6,542.
-In 1997 he increased his majority to 6,640 and nearly doubled it to 11,238 in 2001.
-His majority increased again in 2005 to 14,171.
-There was a significant boundary change to the Ribble Valley constituency in the 2010 General Election but Nigel increased his majority once more to 14,769.
+Nigel lost in 1991, however he went on to win the seat of the Ribble Valley in 1992 with a majority of 6,542, and has remained MP for the area ever since.
+In the election of 1997 Nigel increased his majority to 6,640 before almost doubling it to 11,238 in 2001.
+Prior to the 2010 General Election there was a significant boundary change to the Ribble Valley constituency, yet Nigel again increased his majority to 14,769.

-Nigel worked as PPS (Parliamentary Private Secretary) to the Rt Hon David Hunt MP while he was Employment Secretary and Chancellor of the Duchy of Lancaster between 1993-1995.
-He was then PPS to Tony Baldry MP, the Ministry of State for Agriculture, from 1995-1996 until he became PPS to the Rt Hon William Hague MP, Secretary of State for Wales, in 1997.
+During the Conservative's time in Government Nigel was appointed as Parliamentary Private Secretary (PPS) to the Rt Hon David Hunt MP while he was Employment Secretary and Chancellor of the Duchy of Lancaster between 1993-1995.
+He then became PPS to Tony Baldry MP, the Ministry of State for Agriculture, from 1995-1996 before working as PPS to the Rt Hon William Hague MP, Secretary of State for Wales, in 1997.

 In June 1997, after the election and the Conservative leadership contest (in which he supported William Hague) Nigel was appointed front bench spokesman for Welsh Affairs and joined the Constitutional Affairs team.
-In May 1999, William Hague appointed Nigel Evans as Vice-Chairman of the Conservative Party.
-He also led the Party’s Information Technology for the Future group.
+In May 1999, William Hague appointed Nigel Evans as Vice-Chairman of the Conservative Party, and alongside leading the Party’s Information Technology for the Future group.
 In November 2000, Nigel was charged with leading the Conservative Party’s General Election campaign in Wales.

 In September 2001 Iain Duncan-Smith appointed Nigel Shadow Secretary of State for Wales, and in October 2003, Nigel was appointed to the Welsh Affairs Select Committee.
 In November 2004, he was appointed Vice-Chairman of the Conservative Party, with specific responsibility for overseeing Conservatives Abroad and mobilising the Conservative vote overseas.